Product Documentation

 COBOL to SQL Type Mapping

-FairCom RTG COBOL Edition maps COBOL data types into SQL types.
+FairCom RTG COBOL maps COBOL data types into SQL types.
 The mapping depends on the settings in the XDD file and compilation settings at runtime.

 The table below shows the default mapping.
 It is also possible to force mapping to a particular data type by using the dbtype attribute in the XDD.